-These companies primarily aimed at providing financial institutions with an informed lending decisions.
-For the effective functioning of these companies, the Indian government has laid down specific rules naming the law as the Credit Information Companies (Regulations) Act 2005.
+These companies primarily aimed at providing financial institutions with informed lending decisions.
+For the effective functioning of these companies, the Indian government has laid down specific rules naming the law the Credit Information Companies (Regulations) Act 2005.

 The Credit Information Companies Act (CIC Act)

 The Credit Information Companies Act was amended in 2005.
 The same year, the act was put into practice by the authorities in the entire territorial jurisdiction of India.
-The primary purpose of this was to provide them with a framework and streamline their information on credit score and credit information reports.
+The primary purpose of this was to provide them with a framework and streamline their information on credit scores and credit information reports.
 The parliament designed the act in a way that could assist both the credit information companies as well as its clients.

 - Getting a Membership Under the Act